Green's function formulation of quantum defect embedding theory: Formulation of quantum defect embedding theory (QDET)

 \subsection{QDET based on density functional theory}

-In previous applications of QDET, the double-counting term $t^{\mathrm{dc}}$ was approximated, since within a DFT formulation of the theory, one cannot define an explicit expression for the exchange and correlation potential for a subset of electronic states.
+In previous applications of QDET, the double counting term $t^{\mathrm{dc}}$ was approximated, since within a DFT formulation of the theory, one cannot define an explicit expression for the exchange and correlation potential for a subset of electronic states.
 Therefore, an approximate form of $t^{\mathrm{dc}}$ inspired by Hartree-Fock was used, given by:

 where the reduced density matrix of the active space $A$ is given by $\rho^A_{ij}=\sum_{k}^{\mathrm{occ}} \langle \zeta_i | \psi_k \rangle \langle \psi_k | \zeta_j \rangle$.

 Once the terms in the Hamiltonian of Eq.~\ref{eq:def_hameff} are defined, the electronic structure of the correlated states in the active space $A$ is obtained from an exact diagonalization procedure, using the full configuration interaction (FCI) method.